Hoblayerta/Nard.chat/README.md

 ### Prerequisites
 - Node.js v18 or higher
 - Metamask or another wallet compatible with Arbitrum Sepolia
-- Access to Arbitrum Sepolia RPC
+- Access to Base Sepolia RPC

 ### Installation